You’re not like every other team, you’re a cool team.

 Say goodbye to status meetings!
 Build your own custom workflow so you can tell at a glance what stage any given project is in.
 Organize your calendars or dashboards based around statuses so you can see tasks progressing or easily jump in when something is stuck.

 10. Set up request forms for a seamless work intake process

 Buried in requests from other teams?
-Wrike’s dynamic request forms allow you to custom-build a work intake form for teams to submit before any work begins — ensuring your team receives all the necessary information to get started.
+Wrike’s dynamic request forms allow you to build a work intake form for teams to submit before any work begins — ensuring your team receives all the necessary information to get started.